TERREMEMBER/znbase/docs/content/v2.2/explore/fault-tolerance/linux.md

 $ ./bin/yb-ctl remove_node 3
 ```

 Refresh the <a href='http://127.0.0.1:7000/tablet-servers' target="_blank">tablet-servers</a> page to see the stats update.
 The `Time since heartbeat` value for that node will keep increasing.
-Once that number reaches 60s (1 minute), YugabyteDB will change the status of that node from `ALIVE` to `DEAD`.
+Once that number reaches 60s (1 minute), ZNbaseDB will change the status of that node from `ALIVE` to `DEAD`.
 Note that at this time the universe is running in an under-replicated state for some subset of tablets.

 ![Read and write IOPS with 3rd node dead](/images/ce/pgsql-fault-tolerance-1-node-dead.png)